ashwathps/restauranttablemanager/Readme.md

 * There are 8 waiters
 * Table, Manager, Restaurant and Waiter ids are shothanded to `t-1, m-1, r-1, w-1` respectively for easy access.
 * Name to id mapping.

-### Design
-* The data for the API is driven by a `tableManager` which is the source of truth for all **active** waiter assignments for the restaurant.
-* The data is stored as JSON documents (a NoSQL store) using lokijs for the scope of this program.
-This can be easily replaced with MongoDB or Azure DocumentDB.
-* Inventory (restaurants, managers, waiters) is stored in their respective collections.
-* All CRUD operations are stateless, self contained with all the required information for successfully assign waiters to appropriate table to the right restaurant.
-* The service uses ***koa route middlewares*** to check if a manager is authorized to assign waiters to tables, driven by the inventory.
-Operations on the inventory must be treated as admin operations (not the scope of this program).

 ### Seed data
 The DB is bootrapped upon load with the `seed.json`